-Weighted Average Cost of Capital (WACC) Explained
+Understanding Weighted Average Cost of Capital (WACC)

-Imagine a company with the following financial structure:
+To illustrate how WACC is calculated, consider a simplified example involving a company with the following financial structure:

 - Market value of equity: $700,000